 A great shrub for early spring flowers.
 Cuttings are very easy to root.

-Easy to grow and perfect for the front of borders or containers.
+Pinks (also known as carnations or dianthus) are easy to grow and perfect for the front of borders or containers.
 The evergreen foliage makes good cuttings.

 Chrysanthemums make lovely cut flowers and produce vibrant booms throughout autumn.